jacobluber/pathology_deeplearning/README.md

 5. For instructions, run `python experiment.py -h`

 ## DDP/NCCL Parallel
 Run `sbatch ddp.sbatch`.
 This requires much argument tuning at the moment.
+Installing all of the conda dependencies can be time consuming, it is recommended to use mamba to speed this up.
+The NCCL/DDP/pytorch lighning output is complex and difficult to determine if working correctly, example of what working output should look like is provided in the example_ddp.out file.